Accountability in Tragedy: Navigating Wrongful Death Actions for Justice

 • Proximate Cause: The violation of the standard of care was the proximate cause of your loved one’s death

-• Damages: You have experienced mental anguish and a loss of companionship and society as a result of your loved one’s death
+• Damages: You have experienced economic loss, financial hardship, and/or mental anguish and a loss of companionship and society as a result of your loved one’s death

 Recoverable Damages Through a Wrongful Death Lawsuit